Easter in Greece: Celebration, Symbolism and Tradition

 • Place biscuits on parchment paper-lined trays about 2 cm apart.

-• Bake for about 20-25 minutes or until golden brown.
+• Bake for about 20-25 minutes or until golden brown in a pre-heated oven.

 • Allow to slightly cool and place in airtight containers until serving.